da5idmeier/radical/README.md

 and we live in a chaotic environment (naturally.)
 Decentralizing trust is simply the idea that the people (not the power structures) must control the ability to trust among our human neighbors.

+---

-i'm trying to think deeply about what it means to be a human and radically rethink the way humanity uses technology. i am not perfect and i am just trying to be a human being, don't judge me too harshly. stick around, i promise i'm not *that* crazy. -- da5id
+i'm trying to think deeply about what it means to be a human and radically rethink the way humanity uses technology. i am not perfect and i am just trying to be a better human being, don't judge me too harshly. stick around, i promise i'm not *that* crazy. -- da5id <3